 Street flooding typically is caused by heavy rain that overwhelms the drainage system or clogged storm drains, plugged culverts or obstructed roadside ditches.

-Clark County and the city of Vancouver offer disposal coupons that allow residents to drop off up to 5 cubic yards of leaves for no charge at one of four locations, from Oct.
-1, 2018, through December 31, 2018.
+Clark County and the city of Vancouver offer disposal coupons that allow residents to drop off up to 5 cubic yards of leaves for no charge at one of four locations, typically from October 1 through December 31.

 Clark County residents should never blow, rake or sweep leaves and other debris onto streets, where they can block storm drains, cause flooding and create driving hazards.